mryap/alembic-kit/_posts/2018-09-16-Handling-Missing-Data-with-Code.md

 A data analyst worth his or her salt will report which missing data technique used and why.

-## How to handle missing data with SQL, R and Python
+## Handle missing data with SQL, R and Python

 You can leave the data as is and go for a model which can handle missing data (such as XGBoost, Random Forest).
 For some machine learning algorithms such as Linear Discriminant Analysis (**LDA**), having missing values in a dataset can cause errors.